CloudVE/cloudbridge/docs/concepts.rst

 Concepts and Organisation
 =========================

-Conceptually, cloudbridge consists of the following types of objects.
+Conceptually, CloudBridge consists of the following types of objects.

 1. Providers - Represents a connection to a cloud provider, and is the gateway to using its services.